-Minimum qualifications must be clearly stated and applied in a nondiscriminatory manner [WAC 296-05-316(17)].
+Minimum qualifications must be clearly stated and applied in a nondiscriminatory manner [WAC 296-05-015(17)].

-Age: Applicants must be at least 16 years of age.

-Education: All applicants shall be high school graduates or provide proof of equivalent education attainment through such means as an accredited alternative High School or an official report of successful results of the

-GED test.

-Physical: Applicants must be able to perform the duties of the job safety.
+- Age: Applicants shall be at least sixteen (16) years of age. - Education: All applicants must show proof that they have completed their high school credits/graduation requirements in order to participate. - Physical: Applicants must be able to complete the duties of the job safely. - Testing: None - Other: None

-Testing: NONE

-Other: NONE